cagov/design-system/docs/pages/style/tokens.md

 ## Color tokens
 ### CA&#46;gov theme colors
 Theme colors (primary, secondary, and highlight) change depending the color scheme a website uses.
-There are following color schemes available in the California Design System:
+The following color schemes are available in the California Design System:
 - CA&#46;gov
 - Cannabis
 - Drought